stefankarlsson1230/The_CSharp_Players_Guide_2_OOP/README.md

 - [x] Project 4 - Dice Roller
   - Use Random class.

+- [x] Project 5 - Date Difference
-    2. Date Difference – Use DateTime to count days.
+  - Use DateTime to count days.

     3. Stopwatch – Time an operation with TimeSpan.
     4. GUID Generator – Generate a unique ID.
     5. List Inventory – Add/remove items from a List<string>.